kima-org/docs/docs/docs/installation.md

 [![test pip install](https://github.com/kima-org/test-pip-install/actions/workflows/python-package.yml/badge.svg)](https://github.com/kima-org/test-pip-install/actions/workflows/python-package.yml){:target="_blank"}

 !!! danger
-    The installation process compiles the C++ code using [CMake](https://cmake.org/), and requires at least CMake v3.17, which should be easy to install (or update) on most platforms.
+    In some cases, the installation process will compile the C++ code using [CMake](https://cmake.org/), which requires at least CMake v3.17.
+It should be easy to install (or update) on most platforms.
 See [this official page](https://cmake.org/download/) for more information.

 Alternatively, you can also clone the [:material-github: GitHub repository](https://github.com/kima-org/kima.git)